scicloj/tablecloth/README.md

 ### Guideline

 1. Before commiting changes please perform tests.
-I ususally do: `lein do clean, check, midje` and build documentation as described above (which also tests whole library).
+I ususally do: `lein do clean, check, test` and build documentation as described above (which also tests whole library).
 2. Keep API as simple as possible:
       - first argument should be a dataset